liammccartney/learn_c_the_hard_way/ex02/notes.md

 re: CFLAGS - passing in an environment variable as a modifier on the make process
-    `CFLAGS="-Wall" make ex1` passes the cmd line option `-Wall` to the `cc` cmd that `make` normally runs `-Wall` says 'report ALL warnings' (apparently that's not all of them though)
+    `CFLAGS="-Wall" make ex1` passes the cmd line option `-Wall` to the `cc` cmd that `make` normally runs `-Wall` says 'report ALL warnings' (apparently that's not all of them though) Makefile is a place to define behavior for the `make` command `make` expects/assumes there's a file called Makefile and will run it by default you can use a Makefile to set env variables and other tasks
+        - remember `rake`?